 Previously Adler worked as the former deputy director of strategic communications for Secretary of State, Hillary Clinton.
 During Hillary Clinton’s campaign for the presidential nomination by the Democratic Party in 2008, Adler served as “Communications War Room” manager and press aide to Howard Wolfson, the Clinton campaign communications director.

 Samantha Ainsley is a senior software engineer & technical lead, Google computer engineer & Google.com Fellow.
-Ainsley left Vivian Webb School to attend Columbia University where she graduated with a Bachelor of Science in computer science with an emphasis in vision and graphics.
+Ainsley left Vivian Webb School to attend Columbia University, graduating with a Bachelor of Science in computer science with an emphasis in vision and graphics.

-William “Bill” Boeing was the only son of William E. Boeing, Sr., founder of the Boeing Aircraft Company an American multinational aerospace and defense corporation which was established in 1916, a year before the start of World War I, the first ever aviation war.
-Throughout the war, Boeing Sr. supplied the U.S. Navy with seaplanes which were capable of water landings.
+William “Bill” Boeing was the only son of William E. Boeing, Sr., founder of the Boeing Aircraft Co., an American multinational aerospace and defense corporation established in 1916, a year before the start of World War I, the first ever aviation war.
+Throughout the war, Boeing Sr. supplied the U.S. Navy with seaplanes capable of water landings.

 At Webb, Bill Jr. was an Honor Committeeman, earned several varsity letters and was a short-wave radio enthusiast.